cryostatio/cryostat-legacy/COMMANDS.md

 * #### `list-event-types`
     ###### usage
-    `list-event-types`
+    `list-event-types targetId`
     ###### synopsis
-    Lists event types that can be produced by the target JVM.
+    Lists event types that can be produced by the specified target JVM.
     This is useful for preparing event options strings.
     ###### see also
     * [`start`](#start)